jemcafe/Personal-Project/README.md

 * Giant Bomb (Games)
 * Google Books (Books)

-There would be one SQL table for all the products, if I did not use third party APIs for game and book searches.
+If I did not use third party APIs, there would be one SQL table for all the products, i